-In accordance with Government Auditing Standards, we have also issued a report dated July 26, 2024, which begins on page 63, on our consideration of DOR's internal control over financial reporting; our testing of its compliance with certain provisions of laws, regulations, and contracts; and other matters.
-Report 24-9 is available on our website at www.legis.wisconsin.gov/lab.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the effectiveness of DOR's internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated May 19, 2025, which begins on page 63, on our consideration of DOR's internal control over financial reporting; our testing of its compliance with certain provisions of laws, regulations, and contracts; and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of DOR's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be used in considering DOR's internal control over financial reporting and compliance.